-Thousands of black students returned to school in some African townships near Johannesburg in South Africa on Thursday (22 July).
+Background: Thousands of black students returned to school in some African townships near Johannesburg in South Africa on Thursday (22 July).
 But in Soweto, Johannesburg's principal black area, the classrooms were deserted.

 SYNOPSIS: Soweto was the scene of the race riots five weeks ago that left about 180 people dead, and closed the schools.
 The decision to re-open them came in an apparent reversal of government thinking.
 The Justice Minister, James Kruger, last week announced that they would stay closed because of fears that agitators planned new riots to coincide with the new school term.